makovalab-psu/NoiseCancellingRepeatFinder/README.md

 To install Noise Cancelling Repeat Finder using the source:
-1. Download the latest stable version of Noise Cancelling Repeat Finder using Github (as of this writing, the latest stable version is v1.00.06)
+1. Download the latest stable version of Noise Cancelling Repeat Finder using Github (as of this writing, the latest stable version is v1.00.06):
 ```bash
      git clone --branch v1.00.06 https://github.com/makovalab-psu/NoiseCancellingRepeatFinder.git
 ```
-Or, you can download the latest release from the releases page
+Or, you can download the latest release from the releases page:
 ```bash
     https://github.com/makovalab-psu/NoiseCancellingRepeatFinder/releases
 ```